 For Consolidated Statement of Operations.
 The results we report are based on results of our hotels reported to us by our hotel managers.
 Our hotel managers use different reporting periods.
 Marriott, the manager of a significant percentage of our properties, uses a year ending on the Friday closest to December 31 and reports twelve weeks of operations for the first three quarters and sixteen or seventeen weeks for the fourth quarter of the year for its Marriott-managed hotels.
 In contrast, other managers of our hotels, such as Hyatt and Starwood, report results on a monthly basis.
 Host, as a REIT, is required by federal income tax law to report results on a calendar year.
-As a result, we elected to adopt the reporting periods used by Marriott but our fourth quarter ends on December 31 and our full year results, as reported in our statement of operations, always includes the same number of days as the calendar year.
+As a result, we elected to adopt the reporting periods used by Marriott modified so that our fiscal year always ends on December 31 and on December 31 and on December 31 and our full year results, as reported in our statement of operations, always includes the same number of days as the calendar year.